Aprilhanlu/hse-crypto-statistical-arbitrage/README.md

 ![Alt text](media/rec_system_demo.png)

-Here on the screenshot, you trade ETH-USD and BTH-USD cointegrating set, its price is showed on the top left graph.
-When current price is above the green dashed line it is a signal to sell, when it is bellow it is a signal to buy.
+Here on the screenshot, you trade ETH-USD and BTH-USD cointegrating set, its price is showed on the top left graph as the blue line.
+When current price is above the green dashed line it is a signal to short or sell, when it is bellow it is a signal to buy.
 On the top right graph, your current portfolio value is shown.
 On the graphs below ETH-USD and BCH-USD prices are shown.